888 Poker NJ was one of the first online poker rooms open to players in New Jersey.

 888 Poker shares its player pool with WSOP NJ, which makes it the second-largest network in New Jersey in terms of traffic.
 The software is perfectly functional but fairly unimpressive from a technical standpoint.
 It could definitely use more frequent updates.

-The cash games are there, and that’s about as much as can be said about them.
-Available tournaments are amazing and allow 888 Poker to challenge PokerStars’ hegemony over the local online poker market.
+Cash games aren’t a strong point, but available tournaments are amazing and allow 888 Poker to challenge PokerStars’ hegemony over NJ’s online poker market.

-But things changed dramatically for the 888/WSOP network in New Jersey on May 1, 2018.
-The launch of the Multi-State Internet Gaming Alliance means 888 Poker and WSOP.com players in NJ can play cash games with players from Nevada and Delaware.
+On May 1, 2018, the Multi-State Internet Gaming Alliance launched.
+This means 888 Poker and WSOP.com players in NJ can play cash games with players from Nevada and Delaware.
 The shared player pool unites the family of 888/WSOP players in all three states.

 The following welcome packages are available to new 888 Poker players: